-- 1 Who brought the complaint whether you have suffered personally or been affected in some other way because of what happened, or whether you are making the complaint for someone else. - 2 Timings when you first became aware of the problem.

-3 Whether legal action is open to you.

-Whether there is another organisation that is better placed to deal with your complaint.

-5 What led you to complain: what did the organisation do wrong, what happened because of this, and what has been done to respond to your concerns.
+- Who brought the complaint whether you have suffered personally or been affected in some other way because of what happened, or whether you are making the complaint for someone else. - 2 Timings when you first became aware of the problem. - 3 Whether legal action is open to you. - Whether there is another organisation that is better placed to deal with your complaint. - 5 What led you to complain: what did the organisation do wrong, what happened because of this, and what has been done to respond to your concerns.

-By the end of step two in our process, you will know:
+By the end of step two, you will know:

-- whether or not we are going to investigate your complaint, and how we reached this decision, - what will happen next if we are going to investigate your complaint, - what other options you might have if we are not investigating your complaint.
+- if we can resolve your complaint without the need for a formal investigation, - whether or not we are going to investigate your complaint, and how we reached this decision, - what will happen next if we are going to investigate your complaint, - what other options you might have if we are not investigating your complaint.